SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/RAKwireless-Documentation+Software/README.md

 ***
 Am no longer developing with RAKwireless equipment but retain this posting since they still produce the devices in question.

 As a matter of personal opinion: Came to the conclusion that, for this project's purposes, the devices are too fragile physically and electrically.
+Technical support was excellent.
 ***

 This directory contains all documentation and software for RAKwireless implementation.